 What are bowling balls made of?
 This is a common question that often arises in your head if you have ever had to pick up a bowling ball.
 Professional bowlers often just focus on their skills, they never think deeply about the material components of the bowling ball.

 Newbies show some interest in the material at the very beginning of their careers.
-But with the passage of time, their focus gets diverted on their skills.
+But over time, their focus gets diverted to their skills.
 That’s a good thing, but you must be aware of every aspect of your career.
 You can use a bowling ball in a better way if you understand its composition.

 The fact is nobody answers your question regarding bowling ball material.
 Then you shift your focus on its use rather than its material compositions.
 That’s not a good idea of shifting your interests.

 If you have ever compromised on your question of what are bowling balls made then stay tuned.
-Because in this article we will discuss deeply each and every aspect of a bowling ball.
+Because in this article we will discuss deeply each aspect of a bowling ball.

 Table of Content

 - 1 What Are Bowling Balls Made Of?

 - 2 The History Of Bowling Ball Material